Recent Advances in Fully Dynamic Graph Algorithms: Preliminaries

+We do not consider \emph{partially dynamic} algorithms here, \ie{} algorithms that can either only deal with edge insertions (also called \emph{incremental} algorithms) or only with edge deletions (also called \emph{decremental} algorithms).

+\paragraph{Parallel Algorithms} We consider both sequential and parallel algorithms, where in case of the latter, the operations are performed by a usually unspecified number of $p$ processors operating in parallel.
+In this context, \emph{work} refers to the sum of the running time of all processors, whereas the \emph{depth} or \emph{span} is the maximum running time of a single processor if $p$ is infinite.
+The depth therefore corresponds to the length of a longest path of operations that need to be processed sequentially and imposes a lower bound on the smallest achievable (elapsed) running time.

-There are lower bounds for fully dynamic graph algorithms based on various popular conjectures initiated by~\cite{Patrascu10,abboud2014popular,henzinger2015unifying}.
+\paragraph{Conditional Lower Bounds} There are lower bounds for fully dynamic graph algorithms based on various popular conjectures initiated by~\cite{Patrascu10,abboud2014popular,henzinger2015unifying}.
 These lower bounds usually involve three parameters: the preprocessing time $p(m,n)$, the update time $u(m,n)$, and the query time $q(m,n)$.
-We will use the notation $(p(m,n), u(m,n), q(m,n))$ below to indicate that no algorithm with preprocessing time at most $p(m,n)$ exists that requires at most update time $u(m,n)$ \emph{and} query time $q(m,n)$.
+We will use the notation $(p(m,n), u(m,n), q(m,n))$ below to indicate that \emph{no algorithm with preprocessing time at most $p(m,n)$ exists that requires update time at most $u(m,n)$ \emph{and} query time at most $q(m,n)$}.
 Note that if the preprocessing time is larger than $p(m,n)$ or if the query time is larger than $q(m,n)$, then it might be possible to achieve an update time better than $u(m,n)$.
 In the same vein, if the preprocessing time is larger than $p(m,n)$ or if the update time is larger than $u(m,n)$, then it might be possible to achieve a query time better than $q(m,n)$.
-We will write $\poly$ to denote any running time that is \emph{polynomial} in the size of the input.
+We will write $\poly(\cdot)$ to denote any running time that is \emph{polynomial} in the parameters.

 Any conditional lower bound that is based on the OMv (Online Boolean Matrix-Vector Multiplication) conjecture~\cite{henzinger2015unifying} applies to both the (amortized or worst-case) running time of any fully dynamic algorithm \emph{and also} to the worst-case running time of insertions-only and deletions-only algorithms.
 We will not mention this for each problem below and only state the lower bound, except in cases where as a result of the lower bound only algorithms for the insertions-only or deletions-only setting have been studied.